 For example, the world record for men over 10 000 m is 27 minutes and 1.17 seconds (1621.17 seconds).
 That is an average speed of 10 000 ÷ 1621.17 ≈ 6.17 metres per second (m/s).

 A student who runs 100 metres in 15 seconds has an average speed of 100 ÷ 15 ≈ 6.67 m/s which is close.

 Was there anything that the students found surprising about these results?

-- If you are giving this unit before an Olympics or Commonwealth Games you might like to speculate on which records will be broken and by how much.
+- If you are giving this unit before an Olympics or Commonwealth Games, you might like to speculate on which records will be broken and by how much.

 Now calculate this distance.

-Now calculate this time.
+- Now calculate their time.

 Work out your percentage error.

 - Repeat the last exercise for the women’s National 800m record and the men’s World record 400m.

 - So far, the men’s records are faster than the women’s records.
 A match race is planned between the women’s Olympic 100m record holder and the men’s 100m record holder.